Keto Loaf Bread

 • GardenMom

-GardenMom 9 months ago
+GardenMom a year ago

 Has anyone made a vegan version of this?
 I'm wondering if it would be less eggy if I made it vegan by using flax eggs instead of regular eggs.